 Outlook.com comes with an undo feature, but it is not turned on by default.
 Maybe you have activated this, and by mistake, canceled the sending of the email before the allocated time.

 To turn off the undo feature, click on the Settings button, then select View all Outlook settings.
 From there, click on Mail, then choose Compose and Reply.
 Finally, scroll down to Undo Send, then use the mouse to bring the slider down to zero.

 Outlook.com is not receiving emails

 1] Check the junk folder

 The first step is to check your Junk email box to see if that’s where emails are ending up.
-Go the Outlook.com folder list, then select Junk Email, and from there, look for the missing email to see if its there.
+Go to the Outlook.com folder list, then select Junk Email, and from there, look for the missing email to see if it’s there.

-If the emails are right there, then we suggest to right-click on each email, then click on Mark as not junk.
+If the emails are right there, then we suggest right-clicking on each email and then clicking on Mark as not junk.
 Doing this should move the selected emails directly out of the Junk box to the regular section.

 2] Check your filters